GM ignition-switch plaintiff retains criminal attorney mid-trial

 Furman is expected to rule on GM’s motion in the coming days.
 GM spokesman Jim Cain said GM’s briefs “lay out a very troubling fact pattern and raise questions that need to be answered.”

-Scheuer’s civil lawyer Robert Hilliard called GM’s request a bid to shift focus away from the deadly defect.
-Lisa Scheuer’s criminal defense attorney could not be reached for comment, and Chaudhry declined to comment.
+Civil lawyers and Lisa Scheuer’s criminal defense attorney could not be reached for comment, and Chaudhry declined comment.